• Skip to primary navigation

 Oris Aquis Date

-If you’re looking for the best entry-level Swiss watches, Oris watches have to be among the best options on the market.
-The brand is synonymous with affordable luxury, and its dive watches make for incredible all-rounders.
+If you’re looking for the best entry-level Swiss watches, Oris watches are hands down the best options in the market.
+The brand is synonymous with affordable luxury, and its dive watches are the ultimate all-rounders.
 Love the Oris Kermit, but want something sportier?
 Consider something like the similarly colored Oris Aquis Date watch instead.
-This green dial will turn a few heads and boasts this stunning watermelon green display.
-For something equally as eye-catching, you could opt for the red version.
+This green dial will turn a few heads with its stunning watermelon green display.
+For even better aesthetics you can go for the red version.
 Either way, this watch costs under $3000 and features 300M water resistance.
-Ideal as a summer watch, the Oris Aquis Date has everything you need for underwear exploration.
+The Oris Aquis Date is the ideal watch for a summer watch.
+It has everything you need for underwear exploration.
 This includes a rotating bezel, a robust steel bracelet, and a strong sapphire glass top.

 Price: $2700